Detection of Performance Interference Among Network Slices in 5G/6G Systems: Introduction

 A key challenge arises from the fact that the internal operations of each AS (such as an access network) are unlikely to be known to or controllable by other ASs (such as core networks).
-Such internal AS operations include how physical and virtual resources---such as VFNs, computing capacities, network routes, and communication bandwidth---are assigned at any given time, often dynamically, at different protocol layers to each NS across an AS.
-As a result, no single entity in the network may possess complete knowledge of how (physical or virtual) resources are shared among NSs at any time end to end across multiple ASs.
-For this reason, to answer the above question, we need to first identify the shared resources, and which NSs are sharing each resource.
+Such internal AS operations include how physical and virtual resources---such as VFNs, computing capacities, network routes, and communication bandwidth---are assigned at any given time, often dynamically, at different protocol layers of each NS across an AS.
+As a result, no single entity in the network may possess complete knowledge of how (physical or virtual) resources are shared among NSs at any time end-to-end across multiple ASs.
+For this reason, to answer the above question, we need to first identify (a) the shared resources, and which NSs are sharing each resource, and (b) any misbehaving NSs that cause potentially damaging service interference to other NSs and those affected by the misbehavior.
 This is the focus of the current study.
-As we illustrate in the following sections, there exist several technical challenges to addressing this problem.
+As we illustrate in the following sections, there exist several technical challenges to addressing this important problem. \\ \underline{\bf Summary of main contributions:} We first present preliminary experimental results obtained from our small custom testbed that is used not only to confirm the presence of service interference between NSs, but also to demonstrate the extent of service interference when virtual and physical resources are shared even in a small network supporting two NSs (Section~\ref{sec:Testbed}).
+This motivates our investigation in this paper.

-We propose a novel algorithm for identifying, using only the E2E measurements, shared resources in a network and how NSs sharing the resources may interfere with each other.
-The algorithm is based on factor analysis and consists of three phases: in the first phase, it builds an interference graph using pairwise correlations in E2E measurements among NSs, which are measured using the Spearman's rank correlation coefficients~\cite{Daniel}.
-The second phase generates a list of maximal cliques in the interference graph, which are then used to identify all cliques that represent shared resources with their sharing NSs in the third and final phase.
+We propose a novel algorithm for identifying, using only the E2E measurements, shared resources in a network and how NSs sharing the resources may interfere with each other (Section~\ref{sec:Proposed-shared-resources}).
+The algorithm is based on factor analysis (FA)~\cite{BarthKnott} and consists of three phases: in the first phase, it builds an interference graph using pairwise correlations in E2E measurements among NSs, which are measured using the Spearman's rank correlation coefficients~\cite{Daniel}.
+The second phase generates a list of maximal cliques in the interference graph, which are then used in the third and final phase to identify all cliques that represent shared resources with their sharing NSs.

+Second, we put forth an algorithm for finding misbehaving NSs that can cause service interference via shared resources (Section~\ref{sec:proposed-misbehaving-NSs}).
+To this end, it first computes the expected KPI measurements for each NS using the output of the first algorithm and then uses the difference between the expected values and measurements to cluster the NSs.
+Once misbehaving NSs are discovered, we can find the NSs that are affected by them using the outcome from the first algorithm.